carpentries-incubator/statistical-thinking-public-health/_episodes/02-estimation.md

 In the previous episode, we obtained an estimate of the mean by simulating from a normal distribution.
 This simulation was akin to obtaining one sample in the real world.
+We learned that as is the case in the real world, every sample will differ from the next sample slightly.

-In this episode, we will learn how to estimate the variation in the mean estimate, if we were to obtain many samples from the same distribution.
+In this episode, we will learn how to estimate the variation in the mean estimate.
+This will tell us how far we can expect the population mean to lie from our sample mean.
 We will also visualise the variation in the estimate of the mean, when we simulate many times from the same distribution.
 This will allow us to understand the meaning of the 95% confidence interval.